 To judge whether the driver is under the influence of alcohol or not, Hitachi and Honda R&D employed three semiconductor gas sensors that measure the densities of ethanol, acetaldehyde and hydrogen, respectively.
 By including acetaldehyde and hydrogen, which are contained in the breath of a drunken person as metabolites, the measurement accuracy for ethanol was improved.

-Furthermore, the new detector functions in conjunction with an automotive smart key.
+Furthermore, the new alcohol detector functions in conjunction with an automotive smart key.
 When the detector is placed on, for example, the center console of a car, it shows measurement results on an automotive screen and reads them out.
-If the detector finds that the driver is under the influence of alcohol, the engine cannot be started up.
+If the detector finds that the driver is under the influence of alcohol, the engine won’t start.